unpoly/unpoly2-slides/slides.md

 ### Layer API

 A new layer API replaces modals and popups.\
-Layers are isolated and can be stacked infinitly.
+Layers are isolated and can be stacked infinitely.

 ### Sub-interactions